 With the 2016 presidential election rapidly approaching, writer G. Willow Wilson decided to explore the reasons why Americans don’t vote in her Ms. Marvel comic book.
-The title character of the series is a Pakistani-American teenage girl named Kamala Khan who lives in Jersey City and acquires the superhero ability to morph her body into different shapes and sizes.
-Khan had never previously taken an interest in local politics before issue thirteen of Ms. Marvel, but that changes after her same age brother-in-law suddenly shows up at her high school.
+The title character is a Pakistani-American teenage girl named Kamala Khan who lives in Jersey City and acquires the superhero ability to morph her body into different shapes and sizes.

+Khan had never taken an interest in local politics before issue thirteen of Ms. Marvel, but that changes after her same age brother-in-law suddenly shows up at her high school.
 “Something weird happened yesterday,” the boy says.
 “We got notice from the city saying our neighborhood was being redistricted?
 So now, like, I’m in a totally different school attendance zone, and my parents are in a totally different voting precinct.”

 Determined to get the bottom of the matter, Kamala transforms into her Ms. Marvel persona and pays a visit to the mayor of Jersey City.
 “The city was redistricted months ago to reflect current demographic trends,” the mayor explains.
 “We’re just getting around to implementing those changes.
 I appreciate your concern.
 Bring it up to the state assembly if you’re worried.
 But I’m telling you, it’s nothing.”
 As he speaks, however, the mayor writes a single word on a piece of paper and silently shows it to Ms. Marvel – “Help!”

-Ms. Marvel immediately seeks the assistance of her computer-proficient friend Michaela “Mike” Miller, who discovers that the new electoral districts weren’t approved by the state assembly and appear to have been redrawn to give the mayor’s opponent a better chance at winning the upcoming election.
+Ms. Marvel immediately seeks the assistance of her computer-proficient friend Michaela “Mike” Miller, who discovers that the new electoral districts were never approved by the state assembly and appear to have been redrawn to give the mayor’s opponent a better chance at winning the upcoming election.
 That candidate turns out to be Chuck Worthy, a member of the sinister Hydra and an adversary that Ms. Marvel has fought in the past.

-The tactic of redrawing electoral districts to give a particular political party an advantage is not limited to fictional comic books.
+Redrawing electoral districts to give a particular political party an advantage is not limited to fictional comic books.
 In 1812, Massachusetts Governor Elbridge Gerry redrew the boundaries for state senate seats in such a twisted and spiraling fashion that one district appeared to resemble a salamander.
 It was quickly referred to as “Gerry’s salamander” before being shortened to simply “gerrymander,” a term still used for the rigging of elections by redrawing electoral districts to benefit one party over another.

 “So I gotta convince people to choose between an incumbent nobody likes and a fringe candidate working for a secret society of evildoers?”
 Ms. Marvel asks, to which Mike replies, “Welcome to democracy.”
-She also mentions an alternative – a third party candidate who was once the city librarian and also served on city council.
+She also offers an alternative – a third party candidate who was once the city librarian and also served on city council.
 All Ms. Marvel needs to do is drive enough votes in Stella Marchesi’s direction and she would be elected mayor.

-In addition to internal and external efficacy, there are other reasons that influence a person’s decision to vote – or not vote – on election day, and Ms. Marvel encounters many of them as she knocks on doors in Jersey City.
+In addition to internal and external efficacy, there are other factors that influence a person’s decision to vote – or not vote – on election day, and Ms. Marvel encounters many of them as she knocks on doors in Jersey City.

 “They all suck,” someone says of the candidates.
 “I don’t have time,” a mother of two responds.
 “I want to vote, but the boss won’t give me time off to stand in line at the polling station,” a construction worker replies.
-A young couple can’t remember if they’re registered, meanwhile, and a college student is unsure if he can vote in Jersey City since he lives out of state.
-Then there’s the grumpy old man who simply exclaims, “I haven’t voted since 1972!
-I’m protesting all the things!”
+A young couple can’t remember if they’re registered, and a college student is unsure if he can vote in Jersey City since he lives out of state.

-Ultimately there is a “cost” involved in voting, and each voter needs to decide if the “benefits” gained from voting outweigh the cost.
+Ultimately there is a “cost” involved in voting, and each voter needs to decide if the “benefits” gained from voting outweigh that cost.
 The responses that greeted Ms. Marvel reflect many of those costs – from the single mother needing to balance voting with raising two small children and the construction worker who can’t risk losing his job, to the young couple and college student unsure whether they are registered or entitled to vote.
-The benefits of voting, meanwhile, derive from the belief that the right to vote is a privilege, and that voting not only makes one part of the political process but enables their views to be heard as well.

-In order to increase voter turnout in the United States, one has to show that the costs are not as high as imagined and that the benefits outweigh those costs.
-Within the pages of Ms. Marvel, the superhero’s responses to the former effectively mirror those outlined in Why Don’t Americans Vote.
-“Most states have mail-in ballot options if you can’t get to the polls,” she explains to the mother of two before turning her attention to the others she encountered throughout the day.
+Thus to increase voter turnout in the United States, eligible voters need to be convinced that the costs are not as high as imagined and the benefits outweigh those costs.
+Within the pages of Ms. Marvel, the superhero’s responses to the former mirror those contained in Why Don’t Americans Vote.

 “Your boss is required to give you time off to vote.
 If they say you can’t leave work to go to the polls, they’re breaking the law.”